glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 Use of floating points is not allowed.

+### Other Details

+The minimum number of weeks for a solar farm is '2'.
+This requirement is in place to avoid edge cases where a solar farm has one bucket where it is both the first bucket and the last bucket for the solar farm.

 ## Special Case: CGP Leftovers

 For only the competition in the "cgp" region with the "usdg" asset, farms will